DeepakVadgama/java-interview/topics/design/design-patterns.md

 - Interpreter - Format converter.
 Eg: JVM converts byte to native for JVM.
 - Memento - Save and restore state of object.

 ### Structural

 - Adapter - Adapting to a non-direct-compatible class/module/system.
-- Decorator - Eg: FileReader, BufferedReader
+- Decorator - Wrap class with another Eg: FileReader, BufferedReader
 - Facade - Hiding complexity behind simple interfaces.
 Eg: Turbo Tax
-- Proxy - Eg: Hibernate proxy for lazy fetch
+- Proxy - Eg: Hibernate proxy for lazy fetch. @Spy instances for JUnit/Mockito.
 - Flyweight - Store common characteristics of multiple objects in single place.
 Eg: Glyph for all characters in a document.
-- Bridge -
+- Bridge - Decouple abstraction from implementation so that both can vary independently.
+Bridge pattern is often created using Adapter pattern.
 - Composite - Eg: Folder and files